batcholi/XenonCode/README.md

 ## Timer functions
 Timer functions are executed at a specified interval or frequency, but at most Once per clock cycle.
 We can either specify an `interval` as in every N seconds or a `frequency` as in N times per second.
 Timer functions cannot be called by the user.
-They can only be defined.
+They can only be defined, and the device will automatically call them at their appropriate time.
 ```
 timer frequency 4
     // stuff here runs 4 times per second